McGill-MMA-EnterpriseAnalytics/Anime-Rating-Prediction-and-Recommendation/README.md

 # Anime-Rating-Prediction-and-Recommendation
+With the vast content and products available online, customers/content users face a significant challenge to pick the right content or products.
+Same with customers, the content providers or online shops also surfer from getting exposure to the right customers.
+The recommendation system is critical and necessary to solve the needs of customers/content users and online shop/content providers.
+In other words, the recommendation system closes the gap of the demands from both ends and exposes the right content to the right audiences.
-A recommendation system to suggest user new anime and a user rating prediction
+In our UC, We're using a sample dataset to build a recommendation system to suggest user new animes and predicte a user rating.
+This would Help MyAnimeList to attract more users to their website and increase their users’ satisfaction level
 <br> <br>
 ### Use Case/Problem Statement:
-    - Helps MyAnimeList to attract more users to their website and increase their users’ satisfaction level
+    - The goal is to build a predictive model on the user rating using supervised ML.
+    - Build recommendation system with different algorithms(KNN, KMeans, and Pearson R correlation) and compare the recommendation results
 ### Objectives/Benefits:
     - Increase user satisfaction level & site traffic
     - Prediction on anime ratings help the website better understand the preference of users